 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Slovakia costs anywhere from 10,900 Euro(s) to 32,700 Euro(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Slovakia costs anywhere from 10,900 EUR to 32,700 EUR and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Slovakia who work in Oil / Gas / Energy / Mining earn 6% more than their female counterparts on average.
+In the field of Oil / Gas / Energy / Mining in Slovakia, the average difference between the salary of male and female employees is 6%.

-Oil / Gas / Energy / Mining professionals in Slovakia are likely to observe a salary increase of approximately 9% every 17 months.
+Professionals working in Oil / Gas / Energy / Mining in Slovakia are likely to observe a salary increase of approximately 9% every 17 months.
 The national average annual increment for all professions combined is 7% granted to employees every 19 months.

 Listed above are the average annual increase rates for each industry in Slovakia for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.